The Advanced tab contains a few less often used features that can help with compatibility with some software packages and devices.

 Hostname in LAN

-Note that this hostname must be unique on the LAN.
+Note that this hostname must be unique on the LAN or a VPN-connected multisite network.

 SMB Protocol Settings